Published in 2009, Six Pixels of Separation includes topics on digital marketing, social media, personal branding and entrepreneurship.

 The Internet: Ubiquitous, Pervasive, Spammy

-In 2015, the idea of online content marketing still has its problems.
-Persuading people to create in the first place is an issue, but so is getting them to slow down, develop a strategy or just stop altogether.
+Today, online content marketing still has its problems.
+Persuading people to create content in the first place is an issue, but so too is getting them to slow down, develop a strategy or just stop altogether. 🤥

 Come on.
 We both know there’s a lot of shit out there.
 Misleading or low quality content accounts for the one thing that stinks up the internet: SPAM.

-If you spent the rest of your life online you wouldn’t consume 1% of what is available.
-And you probably wouldn’t want to!
+If you spent the rest of your life online you wouldn’t have time to consume 0000.1% of what is available.
+And you probably wouldn’t want to! 🙄

-Analysis: Beginner to Intermediate Crash Course in Digital
+Summary: A Beginner to Intermediate Crash Course in Small Biz Digital Marketing

 Generally, the book is ideal for anyone starting out as a digital marketer.
-You might have run a business for years but still need guidance on how to take advantage of new media and internet channels.
+You might have run a business for years but still need the most basic guidance on how to approach the various media and internet channels. 🚥

 Six Pixels of Separation could do with an update to reflect the zeitgeist, lose some of the length and use shorter sentences.
 The overuse of conjunctions bugged me.
-Illustrations would have been nice too, but at this stage, I’m nitpicking.
+Illustrations would have been nice too.

 Buy the Book Now

 You can buy the book online on Amazon (affiliate link) or at most good book shops.
-If you don’t want to purchase it, see if your local library stocks it.
+Better books than this are available in 2023, but if you know me personally, I’ll be happy to lend it to you!

 Good review.
 How often do you make posts like this one?